boom100100/local_and_website_pdf_merger/README.md

 - Selecting individual pages or changing their order.
 - Fixing site-specific idiosyncracies.
   - YMMV with the captcha handling.
-  - A site may have built-in redirects before the printer prompt opens [ex. print this Indeed page](https://www.indeed.com/jobs?q=sm&l=New+York%2C+NY&from=searchOnHP&vjk=0bf7023a2547e8c8).
+  - Handling built-in redirects a site may have set up before the printer prompt opens [ex. print this Indeed page](https://www.indeed.com/jobs?q=sm&l=New+York%2C+NY&from=searchOnHP&vjk=0bf7023a2547e8c8).
   - iframes (not formally tested).
   - Reformatting/excluded content in the printed PDF.